evilusean/Khan/Calculus/PL-Calculus1.md

   * The horizontal shift is determined by $\frac{C}{B}$:
     * Minus sign indicates a shift to the **right**.
     * Plus sign indicates a shift to the **left**.

+## 2026-09-05 -  Calculus 1 Lecture 0.4: Combining and Composition of Functions :